hmc-cs111-fall2015/project-notebook/Entry 4 -- November 22.md

 code, and any other resources that you think will help clearly convey your design process.

+In class prototyping, we discussed a few things
+- Allow for intervals, monthly daily or weekly
+- Monthly Recur model, allow for it
+- define date ranges that can be used in other scopes

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do